c4dm/c4dmpoole/input/ycart/a-maps.md

 <p>
 The MAPS dataset is the most used benchmark dataset for automatic music transcription (AMT).
-We propose here an updated version of the ground truth MIDI files, containing, on top of the original pitch, onset and offsets, additional annotations.
+We propose here an updated version of the ground truth MIDI files, containing, on top of the original pitch, onset and offsets, beat, time signature, key signature annotations, <a href="#contents">and more</a>.
 </p>

 <p>